simonoxen/plastimatch/doc/sphinx/other_toolkits.rst

 Plastimatch is not the only choice for deformable image registration.
-Please try out some of these other great software, and use the ones which best fits your needs.
+Please try out some of these other great software, and use the ones which fit your needs.

 Open Source Toolkits
 --------------------